SinnottTM/codeclan_w15_final_project_rw/README.md

   * Home Address

-  * Frequently visited or favorite places

   * Umbrella Disability groupings (VI for visual impairment, ID for intellectual disability etc.)
     * NOTE: No specific disabling conditions for the sake of medical confidentiality

 * Basic map of Edinburgh/Scotland

 * Search bar for map (Exact business names)

+* Database of locations within Edinburgh

-* Allow users to locate and rate locations within the map area
+* Allow users to locate and rate via 5 point ratings on 5 key metric for locations within the map area

 -----------------------------------------------------------------------------